 To the members and friends of Merrylea Parish Church, Glasgow.

-Our Father in heaven, hallowed be your name.
+Our Father in heaven.
+Hallowed be your name.
 Your kingdom come.
 Your will be done on earth as in heaven.
 Give us today our daily bread.
-Forgive us our sins as we forgive those who sin against us.
-Do not bring us to the time of trial but deliver us from evil.
+Forgive us our sin as we forgive those who sin against us.
+Do not bring us to the time of trial, but deliver us from evil.
 For the kingdom, the power and the glory are yours.
-Now and for ever.
 AMEN.

 Hello and a warm welcome from Merrylea Parish Church of Scotland, Newlands.